 The emission factor for deforestation considers emissions from all five carbon pools.
 The gross EF is calculated as the sum of above-ground carbon (AGC), below-ground carbon (BGC), dead wood (DW), litter (L) and emissions from soil organic carbon (SOC).
 The net EF is obtained by subtracting from the gross EF the carbon stock in the post-deforestation land-use (See additional fixed data parameters).
-The carbon contents in the replacing landuses are also obtained from plot measurements and a single weighted value is established per vegetation zone (so the same post-deforestation carbon contents are applied to open and closed forest), which varies between $51.3 - 63.2 \text{ tCO}2$ /ha (depending on the vegetation zone).
+The carbon contents in the replacing landuses are also obtained from plot measurements and a single weighted value is established per vegetation zone (so the same post-deforestation carbon contents are applied to open and closed forest), which varies between 51.3 - 63.2 tCO2/ha (depending on the vegetation zone).

-Soil emissions are estimated using GCFRP specific values for soil carbon in forest land (i.e., SOC{REF} in IPCC equation 2.25 is provided through the FPP inventory) applying to this the IPCC equation and Tier 1 stock change factors.
+Soil emissions are estimated using GCFRP specific values for soil carbon in forest land (i.e., SOCREF in IPCC equation 2.25 is provided through the FPP inventory) applying to this the IPCC equation and Tier 1 stock change factors.
 The assumptions and values used are elaborated in above section "Soil emissions from deforestation".
-Ghana applies the FCPF Guidance Note on accounting of legacy emissions/removals v1 for estimating soil emissions, projecting the emissions over 20 years.
-In its ERPD Ghana was proposing committed emissions instead.
+Ghana accounts for committed emissions, meaning the SOC emissions are not projected over 20 years but accounted as emission in the year of deforestation for the sake of transparency.